bg5fxp-JF/lesson-planning/week1-day1-2-javascript-foundations-react-setup.md

 ## What's Next?

-In Days 3-4, we'll add navigation to your Learning Hub and introduce TypeScript!
-You'll learn how to create different pages for each lesson and how TypeScript makes development safer and more enjoyable.
+In Days 3-4, we'll create more lesson pages and introduce TypeScript!
+You'll learn how to add new routes to your Learning Hub, create components from scratch, and how TypeScript makes development safer and more enjoyable.

 Remember: Every expert was once a beginner.
 You're doing great! 🌟